 Churchill, Lincoln, Mandela, Shackleton

-We also offer Classroom Leadership Programs based on key figures from history, both contemporary and past, whose decisions and actions have had a pivotal role in shaping the history of their times, their countries or the entire world.
-These Individual-based classroom programs focus on notable leaders in history.
+We also offer classroom leadership programs based on key figures from history, both past and contemporary, whose decisions and actions have had a pivotal role in shaping the history of their times, their countries, or the entire world.
+These individual-based classroom programs focus on notable leaders in history.